escodb/docs/src/usage.md

 The full set of exported classes is:

-- `Store`: the core class representing an EscoDB instance backed by a specific storage location.
+- `Store`: The core class representing an EscoDB instance backed by a specific storage location.
 This is the main entry point for all interactions with a store.

-- `FileAdapter`: storage adapter for storing content on the local filesystem.
-  Most current applications will use this adapter.

-- `MemoryAdapter`: storage adapter that stores content in memory and does not write to any persistent store.
-This adapter is mainly used for testing; if your application uses a remote storage backend, it can be swapped out for this adapter and it will work identically.
+- `FileAdapter`, `MemoryAdapter`: These are covered under [Storage adapters](./storage.md).

 ## Creating and opening a store